 1.6.
 OVC-HEVs.
-NOVC-HEVs and PEVs with manual transmissions shall be driven according to the manufacturer’s instructions, as incorporated in the manufacturer's handbook of production vehicles and indicated by a technical gear shift instrument.
+NOVC-HEVs and PEVs with manual transmissions shall be driven according to the manufacturer’s instructions as incorporated in the manufacturer's handbook of production vehicles and indicated by a technical gear shift instrument.

 2. REESS Preparation